MH “UPPSALA” SADDLES AGENT

 - For horses with very wide and muscular withers.
 Suitable for wide-withered Baroque shapes, such as Friesians, but also Haflingers, Welsh Cobs etc. Suits a gentle curve from wither to croup, not as flat as the #5.

-Those six variants can be combined with three different angles over the back and loin area for a total of 18 tree type variants:
+Those seven gullet shape variants can be combined with three different angles of the rails, over the back and loin area for a total of 21 tree shape variants:

 0 For horses with narrow and steep backs.